 Today, when referring to the health benefits of lichen, modern medicine simply claims a resounding “yes”.
 Better yet, it even hopes to derive therapies from it.

-However, some thought that not a single lichen would ever be found to be poisonous, toxic or dangerous for health.
+However, some erroneously thought that not a single lichen would ever be found to be poisonous, toxic or dangerous for health.

-Except that there are some very bitter species of lichen that provoke intestinal disorders.
+Today, we know that there are some very bitter species of lichen that provoke intestinal disorders.

 It has even been shown that: